GalSagie/GalSagie.github.io/_posts/2015-10-14-dragonflow-liberty.md

 If you would like to join us, feel free as we are only at the start.
 You can take a look at the full code in [Dragonflow github](https://github.com/openstack/dragonflow) and also check our [project launchpad page.](https://launchpad.net/dragonflow)

+You can also join us on IRC at freenode in channel #openstack-dragonflow if you have any questions or suggestions.

 Stay tuned and wait for more posts regarding the above subjects, feel free to email me if you would like to meet at the Tokyo OpenStack summit to discuss collaborations.